stuccopotamus/Where-to-next/README.md

 ## A Travel Destination Analysis

-Choosing where to travel involves trade-offs: How expensive is it?
-Will the weather be decent?
-Will I actually enjoy it?
+Picking the right travel destination is a tough process that involves balancing multiple different factors.

-This project uses Principal Component Analysis (PCA) to cut through the noise and mathematically rank over 100 global cities using three essential travel criteria:
+This project uses Principal Component Analysis (PCA) and data visualisation to objectively rank over 500 global cities using three essential travel criteria:
-	•	Budget – average cost of lodging, food, and transportation
+- Budget – average cost for the trip
-	•	Ratings – traveler satisfaction across attractions, safety, and experience
-	•	Climate – average weather conditions, variability, and seasonal comfort
+- Climate – average temperature over the year

-PCA reduces this multi-dimensional data into a simpler form, allowing us to rank cities not just subjectively—but statistically
+- Ratings – traveler satisfaction scores across multiple categories PCA reduces this multi-dimensional data into a simpler form, in oder to statistically rank cities through a balance of all factors.

 ## Data Overview